ppuentex/Surface_Water_Analysis-CRB/data/README.md

 All datasets are descibed below, see `link to notebook (of showcasing datasets)`:

+Instructions on how the data was processed or analyzed is in the  `Codes/` folder.
+See `pre-processing.ipynb` for  `processed-data/` and `analysis.ipynb` for `analysis-data/`.

 This folder contains all datasets for this study:
 ### Processed
 1. CRB-Surface-Water